p-n-c/chrome-web-emissions/README.md

-# Chrome web emissions
+# Chrome Emissions Tracker

-Chrome extension for CO2 page emissions
+Track CO2 page emissions.
+A Chrome extension created by [People and Code](https://people-and-code.com/).

+## Features

+_Data_: Requested data in kilobytes
+_Requests_: Number of requests and breakdown by request type
+_Green hosted_: Whether the web site is hosted sustainably
+_Emissions_: Emissions in gCO2
+_Save_: Save a snapshot of page emissions for comparison against current emissions